greg77gsm/ND_SDC_LaneFollow/README.md

  If there is too much noise the averaging function can get into trouble and can take a while to reset.

-One potential shortcoming would be what would happen when ...
+One potential shortcoming is that it takes a while for my program to get the averaging up and running.

 Another shortcoming could be working with different colors of asphault, wet roads and low light condtions